mwdossantos/kb-86/docs/week-9-application-development.md

 }
 ```

 I am very happy with the result of this weeks work, as the application is now feeling more alive then ever.
-All I have left to do is refactoring the code and some other small activities in Week 10, [Finish Development & Presentation](https://github.com/mwdossantos/kb-86/blob/master/docs/week-10-finish-development-and-presentation.md).
+All I have left to do is to refactor the code and do some other small activities in Week 10, [Finish Development & Presentation](https://github.com/mwdossantos/kb-86/blob/master/docs/week-10-finish-development-and-presentation.md).

 ## Resources